wmd0701/Jupyter-on-Euler/README.md

 https://scicomp.ethz.ch/wiki/Accessing_the_clusters#SSH_keys

-Currently the script runs on Linux and Mac OS X. Windows is not fully supported yet as the script is written in bash and uses a Python command (even though some cluster users could manage to make the script run under Windows WSL/WSL2).
+Currently the script runs on Linux, Mac OS X and Windows (using WSL/WSL2 or git bash).
 When using a Linux computer, please make sure that xdg-open is installed.
 This package is used to automatically start your default browser.
 You can install it with the command

 CentOS: